Telepath (musician): Production and visuals

-Genres explored by Laurila's music include vaporwave, ambient, dance pop, dreampunk, funk, lo-fi, new age, post-vaporwave,f slowcore, slushwave, smooth jazz, and techno, most often sampling J-pop songs from his personal collection.
+Genres explored by Laurila's music include vaporwave, ambient, ambient dub, contemporary R&B, dance pop, dreampunk, drone, funk, lo-fi, new age, post-vaporwave, progressive electronic, slowcore, sophisti-pop, slushwave, smooth jazz, synth-funk, and techno, most often sampling J-pop songs from his personal collection of discs.
+Artists sampled include Alexander O'Neal, Greg Adams, Toshifumi Hinata and Warren Hill.
 In his Bandcamp recommendations page, Laurila lists ambient artists such as Mort Aux Vaches.
 His music also takes heavy inspiration from works by Boards of Canada, and the 2814 project was compared to the music of Oneohtrix Point Never and Kavinsky.
+According to his Reverb.com account, Laurila has bought at least over 70 synthesizers since June 2023, and was described as a "synth maniac" by other vaporwave musicians.

-Laurila's music is mainly characterized by constant reverberation and phaser effects, slow-paced melodies, and constant sample looping.
-It is distinct from traditional vaporwave's reliance on nostalgia and aesthetics, in that many tracks highlight a more hazy and ambient soundscape.
-His work, especially the Virtual Dream Plaza project, is also noted for long track runtimes and prolific frequency of releases; as described by Cokemachineglow writer Adam Downer, the Telepath project presents a "tendency towards maximalism".
+According to Laurila, his sound partly intends to evoke a dreamlike mood, as well as "yet deeper meanings."
+His music is mainly characterized by constant reverberation and phaser effects, strong bass, and constant sample looping.
+It is distinct from traditional vaporwave's reliance on nostalgia and aesthetics, in that many tracks highlight a more hazy and ambient soundscape; according to Randall of In Sheep's Clothing, "You don't listen to Telepath to get anywhere.
+You listen to dissolve."
+His work is also noted for long track runtimes and prolific frequency of releases, including almost a hundred 31-minute-long single-track albums released under the Virtual Dream Plaza alias, two 44-minute-long tracks on the 2015 release Another Night Together, a 56-minute long track on Face to Face, and a seven-hour-long side project; as described by Cokemachineglow writer Adam Downer, the Telepath project presents a "tendency towards maximalism".
 Downer highlighted Laurila's usage of the Japanese language as giving a sense of mystery to his music, while Jonathan Xinsei listed this as one of the reasons his work as 2814 became popular.
-Album covers also play a role in emphasizing aspects of East Asian culture, often featuring images of Japanese women taken from 1980s commercials.
-The anonymous nature of these images was compared by Lucy March to the impersonal atmosphere of cyberpunk novels such as Neuromancer.
+The anonymity of Laurila's music and presentation was compared by Il Tascabiles Riccardo Papacci to musician Burial's attempt at hiding his identity.